 The station is one of those quaint, square buildings with carved wood benches that was probably erected in the thirties.
 There is a chalkboard listing the cost of snacks in a ﬂorid script, along with a drawing of a cup of coffee, its wispy smoke caught in a spiral.
 There is a framed map of Midwestern routes, an antique clock with Roman numerals, and a rack of faded books that have been offered to pass the time.
 Everyone who disembarks the 5:49 trudges up from the culvert where the tracks lie, forty or ﬁfty steps to the level of the street, probably rushing straight for home.

 …The night after the delivery truck backed up to the garage with the sleek machine, Laney announced that she was planning to attend an equinox gathering for the weekend.
 I thought we had agreed to take the kids to the aquarium and some intemperate remarks were exchanged.
 In the back of my mind, a suspicion (…read more)

 Though he didn’t usually keep count, over the past couple years, Blake was sure he had been mistaken for someone else at least six times.
-Throughout his adult life, this had happened and lately the phenomenon seemed to have accelerated.
-It occurred in train stations, supermarkets, baseball stadiums, anyplace where hoards of people converged, where (…read more)
+Throughout his adult life, such misunderstandings had happened and lately the phenomenon seemed to have accelerated.
+It occurred in train stations, supermarkets, baseball stadiums, anyplace where hordes of people converged, (…read more)

 From our kitchen alcove, I could see Mariel Crane kneeling in her garden and even humming some tune, the name of which seemed just over the borderline of memory and would probably remain there.
 The Cranes’ three dogs (two Irish setters and a collie) were not with her.
 Perhaps they would be too much of (…read more)